Bayesian estimation of nonlinear Hawkes process: Prior models

 \section{Prior models}

-In this section, we construct prior distributions on the parameter space that satisfy the assumptions of Section \ref{sec:main_results}.
-We consider the hierarchical structure \eqref{structureprior} introduced in Section \ref{sec:post_consistency} and for the sake of simplicity we assume that
+In this section, we construct prior distributions $\Pi$ that satisfy the assumptions of our main results stated in Section \ref{sec:main_results} and obtain explicit posterior concentration rates for H\"{o}lder-smooth classes of interaction functions.
+For ease of exposition, we consider link functions $\phi_k$'s injective on $(m_k,M_k)$, with $m_k, M_k \in \R \cup \{-\infty, +\infty\}$.